washingtoncie/washingtoncie.github.io/_pages/community-service/household-goods-and-furniture-drive.md

 ## Household Goods & Furniture Drive

 We collect items for donation to neighbors in need twice a year as part of our Community Service Weeks.
-Your donations in Spring 2022 are being distributed through  [Homes Nor Borders](https://www.homesnotborders.org/), a great, local organization that works with partner organizations like ours to furnish apartments for newly-arrived refugee families.
+Our Donation Drives started in Fall 2021, as we collected donations to furnish three apartments (see our flyer!).
+In Spring 2022, contributions were distributed through  [Homes Nor Borders](https://www.homesnotborders.org/), a great, local organization that works with partner organizations like ours to furnish apartments for newly-arrived refugee families.

-The list of items below responds to Homes Not Borders’s needs to restock their warehouse in suburban Maryland.
+The list of items below responded to Homes Not Borders’s needs to restock their warehouse in suburban Maryland as of Spring 2022.
+We look forward to another donation drive for Fall 2022.
+Watch here for information about the needs we’ll address together, partner organizations, and how to get involved!
 You’ll see that they don’t need everything – but we appreciate your donations of items that align with these specific needs.

 ### Donations of the following items would be appreciated: